Skip to content

 Two categories of vacuum are available: wet and dry.
 Dry vacuum cleaners utilize a fan to suck the dirt into your room, which is then filtered via carbon-activated filters for dust-free air and then ejected to the front so that the filth will no longer blow on you while you clean your house.

-Wet vacs utilize water or other fluids such as soap solutions with fast detergent to clean huge areas without leaving any residues because they generally have no rotating wheels.
-These devices can nevertheless be hefty as the tank needs more room than a regular vacuum cleaner needs (to contain all this liquid).
+Wet vacs utilize water or fluids such as soap solutions with fast detergent to clean huge areas without leaving any residues because they generally have no rotating wheels.
+These devices can be hefty as the tank needs more room than a regular vacuum cleaner needs (to contain all this liquid).
 They also require considerably more care because of moisture corrosion if not thoroughly dried afterward.

 Shop-Vac What to Look for